smnorris/bcdata/README.md

     $ pip install bcdata

+To enable autocomplete of dataset names with the command line tools, add this line to your `.bashrc` as per this [guide](https://click.palletsprojects.com/en/7.x/bashcomplete/?highlight=autocomplete#activation):

+    eval "$(_BCDATA_COMPLETE=source bcdata)"

 ## Usage

 Find data of interest manually using the [DataBC Catalogue](https://catalogue.data.gov.bc.ca/dataset?download_audience=Public).
 Once you have found your data of interest, note either the `id` (the last portion of the url, also known as the package name) or the `Object Name` (Under `Object Description`).
 For example, for [BC Airports]( https://catalogue.data.gov.bc.ca/dataset/bc-airports), either of these keys will work: